MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

 - To draft a reply from scratch with Copilot's help, select **Draft an email**.
 To start with some context, select the arrow next to **Draft an email**, and then select either **Reply to an inquiry**, **Make a proposal**, or **Address a concern**.
 Learn more in [Draft an email message in Copilot for Sales app](./use-copilot-kickstart-email-messages.md).

 - To share the summary to Microsoft Teams, select **Share** > **Share to Teams**.
 In the search box under **Share to:**, start typing the name of a person, channel, or chat, and then select it from the list.
 Add a message if you like, edit the summary if needed, and then select **Share**.
+Learn more in [Share email summaries to Microsoft Teams](./share-insights-from-outlook-to-teams.md).

 - To copy the summary for use in other applications, select **Share** > **Copy summary**.